-Article in the Montgomery Advertiser announcing the film
+An article in the Montgomery Advertiser announcing the film

 It is believed it was created to induce people to come to Montgomery and reduce the tension between the north and the south after the Civil War.
 There was also the hope that people would relocate in Montgomery and perhaps move there companies here.
 During a scene near the end when ladies jumped out of the window, one of the actresses actually broke her leg.

 A documentary on the film and its discovery can bee see below